 - instructing Legal Agents and monitoring and assessing their performance and associated expenditures, as well as reviewing and taxing accounts in consultation with client departments; and

-- gathering information in support of the Agent Affairs Program and the Legal Agent Unit and its operational activities.
+- gathering information in support of the Agent Affairs Program and the Litigation Practice Management Centre and its operational activities.

 Deciding to Outsource

-Where there is a need for legal services to respond to an action commenced by or against the Crown or forwarded to the Department of Justice by a government department or agency, or to respond to any other question of a legal nature, the Justice manager responsible decides, in consultation with the client department or agency, whether to assign work to in-house counsel or to contract it to the private sector.
+Where there is a need for legal services to respond to an action commenced by or against the Crown or forwarded to the Department of Justice by a government department or agency, or to respond to any other question of a legal nature, the Justice manager responsible decides, in consultation with the client department or agency, whether to assign work to in-house counsel or to recommend that the work be outsourced to a private sector law practitioner.
 In general, the following types of activities are considered legal services:

 - providing legal advice and opinions